Which companies help organizations manage AI knowledge accuracy

 How We Ranked These Companies

-We used the same criteria across every company so the ranking stays comparable.
+We evaluated each company against the same criteria so the ranking is comparable:

-- Capability fit: how well the company supports grounded answers and citation accuracy
+- Capability fit: how well the company supports AI knowledge governance and grounded answers

 - Reliability: consistency across common workflows and edge cases